joaosousa-dev/joaosousa-dev/README.md

 ### About me
-👨‍💻 I'm a {backend, frontend and mobile} developer and tech lover 📚 I'm currently learning analysis and systems development
+👨‍💻 I'm a {backend, frontend and mobile} developer and tech lover.
+📚 I'm currently learning analysis and systems development.